-These sHousing Sites are currently residential lots occupied primarily by single-family residences.
+These Housing Sites are residential lots occupied primarily by single family residences.
 The Housing Sites are located north of State Route 4 and east of State Route 160.
-The Housing Sites in this area are currently zoned as: Zoning Study District(S) District, with areas to the west zoned PBC: Planned Business Center (PBC), M-2-Heavy Industrial (M-2) to the north, PBC: Planned Business Center (PBC) to the east, and P-D: Planned Development (P-D) District to the south.
+The Housing Sites in this area are currently zoned as Zoning Study (S) District, with areas to the west zoned Planned Business Center (PBC), Heavy Industrial (M-2) to the north, Planned Business Center (PBC) to the east, and Planned Development (P-D) District to the south.

-The Housing Seites range in size from 0.2 acres to 1.6 acres and the improvement ratios range from 0.13 to 0.89.
+The Housing Sites range in size from 0.2 acres to 1.6 acres and the improvement ratios range from 0.13 to 0.89.
 The few buildings within this area with documented building ages listed with the County Assessor list them as being built between 1950-1953.
-The age of the homes, underutilization of many sites, and access to infrastructure and utilities make these Housing Seites suitable for redevelopment.
+The age of the homes, underutilization of many sites, and access to infrastructure and utilities make these Housing Sites suitable for redevelopment.